manasdhote/Reconciliation/README.md

 **Reconcile.IO** is an enterprise-grade, high-throughput **Transaction Reconciliation Engine** engineered in **TypeScript** using **Node.js**, **Express**, and **MongoDB**.
 Designed to ingest, normalize, and reconcile massive crypto-transaction datasets from multiple external sources (e.g., user-exported CSV ledger data vs. exchange-generated transaction receipts), it guarantees high data integrity, strict auditability, and sub-linear processing speeds.

-The application includes a beautiful, premium **Dark Mode Verification Dashboard** built with **React 19** and **Vite** for triggering runs, visualizing match summaries, monitoring processing speeds, and auditing data quality in real time.
+The application includes a beautiful, premium **Verification Dashboard** built with **React 19** and **Vite** for triggering runs, visualizing match summaries, monitoring processing speeds, and auditing data quality in real time.

 ---